andrew/ultimate-awesome/README.md

 - [awesome-distributed-systems](https://github.com/FedericoPonzi/awesome-distributed-systems) - A curated list of awesome distributed systems links.
 - [awesome-appscript](https://github.com/Flozad/awesome-appscript) - A collection of awesome Apps Script Functions, resources and shiny things.
 - [awesome-9p](https://github.com/henesy/awesome-9p) - A curated list of awesome 9p(2000)-related documents, libraries, and software.
-- [awesome-decentralized-storage](https://github.com/holybao/awesome-decentralized-storage) - A curated list of proof of storage and decentralized storage resources and links.
 - [awesome-keyphrase-prediction](https://github.com/hqwu-hitcs/awesome-keyphrase-prediction) - This repository is to collect keyphrase prediction resource.
 - [awesome-helio](https://github.com/i4Ds/awesome-helio) - A curated list of datasets, tools and papers for machine learning in heliophysics.
 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.